rcardenas01/MothBot/README.md

 4. Generally having a laugh.

 Note: This bot was tailor made with a specific discord server in mind, so I can't guarantee that the jokes and other commands used here, you will find funny.
+Another Note: Any tokens in previous commits are no longer valid.
+You can no longer use them to log into this bot user.